Thai people: Arrival of the Tai

 The Tais from the north gradually settled in the Chao Phraya valley from the tenth century onwards, in lands of the Dvaravati culture, assimilating the earlier Austroasiatic Mon and Khmer people, as well as coming into contact with the Khmer Empire.
-The Tais who came to the area of present-day Thailand were engulfed into the Theravada Buddhism of the Mon and the Hindu-Khmer culture and statecraft.
-Therefore, the Thai culture is a mixture of Tai traditions with Indic, Mon, and Khmer influences.
+Those who reached what is now Thailand took up the Theravada Buddhism of the Mon together with Hindu-Khmer culture and statecraft, so that Thai culture became a mixture of Tai traditions with Indic, Mon and Khmer elements.